panel-attack/panel-game/docs/Understanding the Codebase.md

 Finally TIME is evaluated, player 2 has a lower clock time than player 1 so they are determined winner.
 In the future each condition should also act as a tiebreaker so that player 3 would be determined to beat player 4 because they win in the score win condition.

+Besides the LAST_ALIVE they're not in use so the existing implementations may actually not work.

 #### Stack behaviours
 Stack possesses certain behaviour flags under its `behaviours` table that can toggle major functions.
 Currently available toggles are